AdobeDocs/id-service.pt-BR/help/introduction/cookies.md

 **Nome**

-O nome do cookie AMCV segue a sintaxe `AMCV_<variable name>@AdobeOrg`.
-No nome, os `<variable name>` elementos são espaços reservados para parte da ID de empresa da Experience Cloud.
+The AMCV cookie name follows the syntax `AMCV_<variable name>@AdobeOrg`.
+In the name, the `<variable name>` elements are placeholders for part of your Experience Cloud organization ID.
 Essa ID é passada no DCS pela função `Visitor.getInstance` no código do serviço de ID.

 Um nome de cookie completamente formado seria parecido com isto: